Nerve cells, electrochemistry and biosignalling

 Astrocytes: Star-shaped and abundant, they balance ions, maintain the blood-brain barrier, support neurons, modulate synapses, and aid in repair.
 Oligodendrocytes & Schwann Cells: In the CNS, oligodendrocytes myelinate axons for fast impulse transmission; Schwann cells perform this role in the PNS.
 Microglia: Acting as the nervous system’s immune cells, they patrol for pathogens and damage, coordinating inflammatory responses.
 Ependymal Cells: These line the brain’s ventricles and spinal cord canal, producing and regulating cerebrospinal fluid to cushion and clear waste.

-Maintain homeostasis: By regulating the chemical composition around neurons, glia help sustain the delicate environment required for proper neuronal signaling.
+- Maintain homeostasis: By regulating the chemical composition around neurons, glia help preserve the environment needed for reliable neuronal signaling.

-Aid in repair and regeneration: After injury, certain glial cells help clear debris and create conditions that promote neuronal recovery, although this response can sometimes also contribute to scarring or other complications.
+- Aid in repair and regeneration: After injury, certain glial cells help clear debris and create conditions that support neuronal recovery, although this response can also contribute to scarring or other complications.

-Contribute to neurodevelopment: During brain development, glial cells guide the formation of neural circuits and support the migration of neurons to their proper locations.
+- Contribute to neurodevelopment: During development, glial cells guide the formation of neural circuits and support the migration of neurons to their proper locations.

 Electrochemistry